Polar code[1]

 - Linear binary code

-- Generalized concatenated code — Polar codes can be represented as generalized concatenations of their kernels.
+- Generalized concatenated code (GCC) — Polar codes can be represented as generalized concatenations of their kernels.

 Cousins

-- Reed-Muller (RM) code — RM codes rely on the same generator matrix, but place message bits in different coordinates.
-There are families interpolating between the two codes [19].
+- Reed-Muller (RM) code — The generator matrices of RM and polar codes are different submatrices of Kronecker products of Hadamard matrices; see Ref.
+[22].
+There are families interpolating between the two codes [23].

 - Polar c-q code — Quantum-classical polar codes generalize polar codes for transmission through channels with quantum output.